xwp/wp-customize-snapshots/readme.txt

 = 0.4.0 =
 * Update the UX by removing most modal dialogs and the need to set the snapshot scope.
+* Eliminate the storage of non-dirty settings in a Snapshot, which eliminates the `scope` feature.
 * Ensure that widget actions and filters get added when previewing snapshots on the front-end.
 * Use `wp_slash()` instead of `add_magic_quotes()` when loading the snapshot post vars.
 * Update `dev-lib`.